cohenkslaf/Exploratory-Data-Analysis/README.md

 This dataset has no missing values and consists of 6,497 instances from both red and white wines, providing a sufficient sample for analysis.

+## Purpose

+> We needed to extract some “actionable” insights from the UCI Wine
+> Quality Data Set .
+The purpose is that a wine producer has hired us to
+> better understand what factors affect wine quality.
+The producer can
+> also look at which production factors have an effect on rating scores
+> by consumers.
+The reason why we utilized exploratory data analysis is
+> show different distributions of certain production techniques and why
+> consumers probably favor one type of wine over the other.

 ## Loading and Installing the Required Packages and Data Loading and Merging